unravelin/ravelinjs/CONTRIBUTING.md

 which you can run with `npm run test:integration -- --spec test/unit/unit.spec.js` (see below for running integration tests).

+Running `test/server.js` will give you an ngrok URL through which you can access the Mocha unit test page in any browser.
+Use this if you want to step through using a remote browser.

 Unit tests run in the browser and therefore must be written in IE-compatible JavaScript, as with code in the lib.
 The tests have access to: